ttomtsis/python-ai-search-algorithms/README.md

-# AI - 1h ergasia
+# Basic Search Algorithms used in AI

 Stable Branch, this is current stable tested branch of progress.
 Currently this can be considered first complete version,